aureliowozhiak/aureliowozhiak/README.md

 ### Hi there 👋

-My name is Marcos Aurelio Wozhiak Junior, I'm a Brazilian Guy and I'm a System Analyst and Developer trained by 'Universidade Positivo'!
-And now I am doing a postgraduate degree in Data Analysis at 'Descomplica'.
+My name is Marcos Aurelio Wozhiak Junior, I'm a Brazilian Guy and I'm a System Analyst and Developer!
+But now I am doing a postgraduate degree in Data Analysis.

 Here is a summary of my skills, projects and studies: